 Local Content is an obligation recognized in any exploration and production contract (such as concession agreement, petroleum agreement) or by law or regulation and enjoining companies to procure a minimum percentage of goods, equipment, and services from local suppliers.

 The object behind Ghana’s local content requirement is to ensure the involvement of Ghana’s industry, including its national oil company (i.e., Ghana National Petroleum Corporation), in the development of the exploration, production, and decommissioning value and supply chain.

 One of the most significant vital objectives sought to be actualized under the local content platform is the maximization of the benefits of oil and gas industry wealth generation on a comprehensive local content platform by maximizing the use of

 - job creation for the people, businesses and

-- financing in all aspect of the oil and gas industry value chain and the retention of the benefit within Ghana.
+- financing in all aspects of the oil and gas industry value chain and the retention of the benefit within Ghana.

-The Petroleum Commission created by Petroleum Commission Act, 2011 (Act 821) was established for the purpose of overseeing activities in the country’s petroleum industry and its functions extend to promoting local content and local participation in petroleum activities as prescribed in the Petroleum (Exploration and Production) Act, 2016 (Act 919) and other applicable laws and regulations to strengthen national development.
+The Petroleum Commission, created by Petroleum Commission Act, 2011 (Act 821), was established to oversee activities in the country’s petroleum industry.
+Its functions extend to promoting local content and local participation in petroleum activities as prescribed in the Petroleum Exploration and Production Act 1984 (P.N.D.C.
+Law 84) and other applicable laws and regulations to strengthen national development.

 The Local Content Committee was established by Regulation 5 of L.I 2204 and is saddled with the duty of overseeing the implementation of the Regulations.
-The duties of the Committee extend to:
+The responsibilities of the Committee extend to:

 - Overseeing, coordinating and managing the development of local content;